 You can also choose private school!
 Minnesota families can choose the unique environment of a private school, which may pass on a religious tradition, use a specific curriculum, or offer a smaller classroom environment.

 While private schools do charge tuition, Minnesota parents are eligible for tax deductions on educational expenses, including private school tuition payments.
 Minnesota has an additional K-12 Education Credit program that families under a certain income may be eligible to apply for.

 Whether your child wants to accelerate learning or needs a quieter environment, you may be interested in trying virtual school.
 Minnesota has more online options than most states!
 Any student who lives in Minnesota, even if they have permanent residency elsewhere, can attend a full-time online school free of charge.
-For instance, students in any grade can do this through Minnesota Connections Academy (a charter school program and the largest online public school in the state), Minnesota Virtual Academy, IQ Academy of Minnesota, Tonka Online, Eden Prairie Online, Saint Paul Public Schools Online, One91 Virtual Academy, 5Rivers Online, Edina Virtual Pathway, or Minnesota Public Schools Online.
+For instance, students in any grade can do this through Minnesota Connections Academy (a charter school program and the largest online public school in the state), Minnesota Virtual Academy (which serves about 1,800 students across the state), Tonka Online, Eden Prairie Online, Saint Paul Public Schools Online, New Code Academy, One91 Virtual Academy, 5Rivers Online, Edina Virtual Pathway, or Minnesota Public Schools Online.
 Some of these statewide options are charter schools, while some are district-run schools that accept out-of-district students.
 For a full list of statewide options serving all grades, see the Department of Education’s website.

 To read more about online learning in Minnesota, check out the Digital Learning Collaborative’s state profile.